huntabyte/bits-ui/sites/docs/content/components/alert-dialog.md

 </MyAlertDialog>
 ```

-## Open State
+## Managing Open State

-Bits UI provides flexible options for controlling and synchronizing the Alert Dialog's open state.
+Bits UI offers several approaches to manage and synchronize the Alert Dialog's open state, catering to different levels of control and integration needs.

-### Two-Way Binding
+### 1. Two-Way Binding

-Use the `bind:open` directive for effortless two-way synchronization between your local state and the dialog's internal state.
+For seamless state synchronization, use Svelte's `bind:open` directive.
+This method automatically keeps your local state in sync with the dialog's internal state.

 ```svelte {3,6,8}
 <script lang="ts">